sclamoreaux/Arizona-Web-Page/README.md

 6. jQuery to make an expandable/collapsible element which is activated by a button that switches between "Show"/"Hide".
 7. Utilizing a JS plug-in called MediaElement.js to create a customized video player element that will look and function consistently across browsers.

-I edited photos and graphics using Adobe Photoshop and/or Google Picasa.
+Other tools used: I edited photos and graphics using Adobe Photoshop and/or Google Picasa.
 I used Git for version control.
 The short video clip was edited in iMovie.

+GENERAL INFO

-ATTN: All photographs belong to me.
+All photographs belong to me.
 You may not redistribute or re-purpose them in any way.

+This page is built to work in the latest versions of Chrome, Safari, Firefox, Opera, and Microsoft IE/Edge.

 Thank you for checking out this project.
 Connect with me on LinkedIn: https://www.linkedin.com/in/sean-lamoreaux-163325121.